 Hemophilia Council of California

-HCC’s primary services include information exchange, education, consumer and political advocacy and monitors California legislation that could affect people with coagulation disorders.
-HCC also has three advocacy programs: the annual Legislative Day held at the California State Capitol; the Future Leaders Program, educating youth in the community about the political process; and the Home Care Forum.
+The Hemophilia Council of California’s primary services include information exchange, education, consumer and political advocacy and monitors California legislation that could affect people with bleeding disorders.

+The Hemophilia Council of California has four advocacy programs: annual Legislative Day held at the California State Capitol; the Future Leaders Program, educating youth in the community about the political process; the Health Policy Summit and the CANEXTions Summit.

 In conjunction with the Hemophilia Council of California, HASDC helps support and promote participation in their annual Future Leaders Program and Legislative Day.
 Legislative Day is a chance for members of the bleeding disorders community to come together and meet with key members of the Senate and Assembly to educate them about bleeding disorders, other co-diagnoses, and issues of concern to the bleeding disorders community.

 For more information on bleeding disorders advocacy in California or to attend one of their programs, visit the Hemophilia Council of California.